dejandjenic/dejandjenic.github.io/input/blogs/dotnet-minimal-api-on-gcp-cloud-function.md

   - gcp
   - cloud function
   - minimal api
-  - .net7
+  - dotnet7
 short: This article showcases how to host a .NET Minimal API with Google Cloud Functions, offering a scalable, serverless solution.
 It outlines the benefits of both technologies, such as serverless architecture and simplified code.
 The step-by-step guide covers project setup, local testing, deployment, and the addition of Swagger for interactive API documentation.
 The combination empowers developers to build efficient applications that automatically scale with incoming traffic.
+pinned: true
+pinOrder: 8
+image: /images/dotnet_api_cloud_function.png
 ---
-# Building Scalable Serverless Applications: Hosting .NET Minimal APIs with Google Cloud Functions
+### Building Scalable Serverless Applications: Hosting .NET Minimal APIs with Google Cloud Functions

-## Introduction:
+#### Introduction:

 In today's fast-paced digital landscape, developers are constantly seeking efficient ways to build and deploy applications that are scalable, cost-effective, and require minimal maintenance.
 The combination of .NET Minimal APIs and Google Cloud Functions presents a compelling solution to meet these demands.
 By leveraging the simplicity and performance of .NET Minimal APIs with the serverless architecture of Google Cloud Functions, developers can create robust applications that scale seamlessly with incoming traffic while enjoying the benefits of a pay-as-you-go billing model.